illichso/React_Redux_ES6/Assignment.md

 6. Handle 404's:
 - modifications should be done on the ManageCourse page
-Hits: add logic to mapStateToProps function
+Hits: add logic to mapStateToProps

 7. Show # courses in Header:
 this will be an example of how Redux's single store model really pays off.